A light shower started which soon increased to a heavy downpour, then back to a light shower followed by sunshine. Another lovely day. The end.

 October – The rains have arrived at last.
 The cattle are home again.
-Down to just eleven in number.
+Tobias estimates (he’s not good with exactness) they’re down to just eleven in number.

 One of Aitch’s list of ‘things to do’ once we knew she had cancer, was to visit her twin sis in Botswana.
 Janet quickly mustered her network and arranged a trip to Hwange, Zimababwe’s world-class national park.
 We’d been once before.
 Her friends Beks and Sarah Ndlovu of African Bush Camps own a concession and run a very special camp at Somalisa in the eastern area, Linkwasha I think they call it.

 Beks calls it his Hemingway-style camp.
 We called it bliss.
 Unpretentious tents from the outside, luxury inside.

 The weather was amazing!
 Bright sunshine, then huge gathering clouds, then pouring rain and back to sunshine in a few hours.
 Repeated daily.
 Enough rain to bring out the bullfrogs – the first time I have seen them, not for lack of looking.
 They were out for their annual month of ribaldry: Bawdy songs, lewd & lascivious pixicephallic behaviour.
 Also gluttony.
 Then back underground for 11 months of regrets.

 After the rain there’s sunshine, and the bush telegraph page is wiped clean: New spoor becomes clearly evident.
 Aha!
 The lions have cubs!

 After a good soaking the animals would have to drip-dry.
 We could get under cover and have hot showers, hot drinks and warm dry clothing.

 Hwange has become my favourite of all Africa’s big parks.
 It is simply fantastic.